Importance of Knowing Hilchos Tzitzis #226

 everyone agrees they are kosher ( ט”סק ב”מ .(This is certainly the case

-if only one string ripped. - Two strings, two sides.
+2. Two strings, two sides.
 If one string on one side and

 a second on the other side ripped [ ב in the picture]